Air Quality: Working to improve air quality in the West Midlands

 - A Regional Air Quality Framework (see below) that contains 145 options to improve air quality that could be put in place locally and across the region to improve air quality.

-- A West Midlands Air Quality Implementation Plan (to be published here soon) that looks at the priorities for action from 2024 – 2026.
+- A West Midlands Air Quality Implementation Plan (see below) that looks at the priorities for action from 2024 – 2026.
 It should be noted that action does not mean full delivery in every case, however starting the process now is essential.
 This will be the first in a series of implementation plans that draw on the larger Framework to deliver regional change.

 Alongside this, the WMCA environment team has worked with our Greener Together Citizens’ Panel to think about how we should roll the framework measures out across the region, and the things we should consider when developing new actions.